kostyrko/kontrolqa/content/blog/e2e/cypress-introduction.md

 ---
-title: 'Cypress - wprowdzenie'
+title: 'Cypress - introduction'
 date: 2022-01-09 12:00
 category: e2e
 draft: false
+lang: 'en'
 ---

 ![](https://www.cypress.io/static/cypress-io-logo-social-share-8fb8a1db3cdc0b289fad927694ecb415.png)

-## Cypress wprowadzenie
+## Cypress an introduction

-Cypress jest oparty o bibl.
-Mocha (struktura test) oraz Chai (asercje, funkcje, wywołania).
+Cypress refers to the Cypress testing library.
+It is based on the Mocha testing framework (test structure) and Chai (assertions, functions, invocations).

 #### Mocha 🥤

-`describe` - opis testu / grupowanie serii tekstu / przyjmuje 2 argumenty - nazwę testu i funkcję (call back function)
+`describe` - test description / grouping of a series of tests / takes 2 arguments - test name and a function (callback function).

-`it` - test / pojedynczy test / przyjmuje 2 argumenty - nazwę testu i funkcję (call back function)
+`it` - test case / individual test / takes 2 arguments - test name and a function (callback function).

-`.only` - wyłącza wszystkie inne testy
+`.only` - excludes all other tests

 #### Cypress reference types - intellisense in VS code

     /// <reference types="cypress" />

+Reference cypress at the beginning of you testing file for intellisense to catch the sense/purpose of the code

 ### Cypress podstawowe komendy